Copyright, Trademark and DMCA

 Understand how we handle copyright and trademark issues related to user-generated content on our hosted services.

 Numérique Millenium Copyright Act (DMCA) Notice and Counter Notice Guidelines

 Learn about Adobe's DMCA guidelines, or file a DMCA notice, counter notice or trademark complaint using our online form.

 Some Adobe services and applications include integrated Google or Flickr image search features.
 Before you use those websites to search for and

-import images directly into your own project or workspace, make sure that you review the specific image licences and terms of re-use.
+import images directly into your own project or workspace, be sure to review the specific image licenses and terms of reuse.
 Join us in respecting the intellectual property rights of photographers and creative professionals everywhere.

 Get the details ›

 Send requests for use of press releases, press materials, or other materials found in the Adobe Newsroom to email@example.com